iRobotEducation/create3_docs/docs/hw/hookup.md

 The data connection is established by using a USB Micro B to USB-C® cable.
 ![Hookup diagram for Jetson Xavier NX Developer Kit](data/hookup_jetson_xavier_nx.jpg "Jetson Nano™ Xavier NX Developer Kit")

+### Mouting NVIDIA® Jetson Xavier NX Developer Kit
-You can 3d print the [mount adapter](data/C3-JetsonXavierNX-Mount_CSI-down.3mf) to place the Jetson Xavier NX Developer Kit in the cargo bay using 4x M3 screws.
+You can 3d print the [mount adapter](data/C3-JetsonXavierNX-Mount.3mf) to place the Jetson Xavier NX Developer Kit in the cargo bay or on the faceplate.

+!!! note
+    - If you are 3d printing the above mount adapter, use **support** to surport overhang areas. ([slicing example](data/C3-JetsonXavierNX-Mount_slice-example.png))
+    - You need four (4) M3 - 6mm screws, like [these](https://www.amazon.com/dp/B089KR3XHR/).

 <sub><sup>USB-C® is a trademark of USB Implementers Forum.
 Raspberry Pi is a trademark of Raspberry Pi Trading.
 NVIDIA and Jetson Nano are trademarks or registered trademarks of NVIDIA Corporation.
 All other trademarks mentioned are the property of their respective owners.</sup></sub>